wibeasley/cms-norman-jbc-2016/connect/README.md

     1. Controller version (*e.g.*, 'Wallaby v23') so theoretically it could accommodate institutions that have a heterogenous fleet (even beyond Wallabies in the future).
     1. File transfer protocol.
 If blank, default to 'scp'; possibly support rsync in the future.
 1. If one SSID/Link has multiple users, nest them all in a single `nmcli` call, to be more efficient.
+1. Separate the script that runs the backups, from the backups.
+Right now, everything is bundled in this [same repo](https://github.com/wibeasley/cms-norman-jbc-2016).

+## Long-term TODOs and possibilities:

+1. Most of the follow probably outgrows what Bash can do easily.
+It probably should be written in Python, and a distributed a module.
+That way, you can push updates to users with [pip](https://pypi.python.org/pypi/pip).
+It might make it easier for schools with only Windows machines, and cannot run a Linux machine for their backup server.

+1. Produce a report to help determine
+    1. When a Wallaby was last backed up.
+    1. Battery life of each Wallaby at the last backup.
+    1. Wi-Fi strength/health of each Wallaby.
+    1. Number of users (and their number of programs) for each Wallaby.
+    1. Code health or code complexity (*e.g.*, [lizard](https://github.com/terryyin/lizard)) of each program.
+1. Destination of backups, such as AWS S3.
+Like Git/GitHub, you can easily [cached your credentials](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) so nothing is stored in the configuration file.
+Ideally this location is in the cloud, so the backup utility runs just as easily at competitions as at the home institutions during class.

+1. However, I would still advocate GitHub.
+    1. It is easy to turn back the clock to any commit, even if it was months ago.
+Especially with [SourceTree](https://www.sourcetreeapp.com/).
+    1. The previous code versions can be accessed through the browser (on GitHub.com), or form the backup machine.
+    1. It is probably easier to manage the connections.
+You can run commits every ~10 minutes (when you're connecting only to the Wallabies, and you're not on the internet).
+Every ~1 hour, connect to the internet, and push the 6 commits to the central GitHub server.
+    1. Private repositories are [free for schools](https://education.github.com/), for those institutions who care about being scooped.
+1. In addition to writing to the `.logs/` directory, write to a SQLite database.
+That would make the real-time report much easier to generate.